Beeketing/beeswagger/README.md

 # Note
 - Using comment of field (service) for description of this field (service)
-- Swagger file will be gen in same direction of proto file
+- Swagger file will be generate in same direction of proto file